-Turn Smart Play on or off by clicking the toggle button to the right of Smart Play.
+To enable Smart Play click the toggle button to the right of the Smart Play description:

 Smart Play does not filter Uncategorized videos.
 You can allow uncategorized videos by clicking the toggle button next to Allow Uncategorized Videos.
 However, as these videos may contain mature content, we recommend that you leave this option disabled for students.

-When you enable Smart Play, your users will see the thumbnails of allowed videos, and a blocked sign instead of the thumbnail for blocked videos.
-The following example is a student view of YouTube when Smart Play is enabled.
+When you enable Smart Play, your users will see the thumbnails of allowed videos and a blocked sign instead of the thumbnail for blocked videos.
+The following example shows a student’s view of YouTube when Smart Play is enabled:

-If a user tries to view a blocked video, they will see a block page similar to the following example:
+Users trying to view a blocked video see a block page similar to the following example:

 Smart Play Tips

-Tip: Enable the option to block unknown videos for students.
-You may want to disable it for teachers/other users.
+• Disable the option to Allow Uncategorized Videos for students.
+You may want to enable it for teachers or other users.

-Tip: Add teacher/district YouTube channels to your Allow list.
+• Add teacher and district YouTube channels to your Custom Allow List.
 That way, curated content can easily reach students as videos are added to the channel.

-Tip: You can see how a video is categorized by searching for it in the top search bar.
+• You can see how a video is categorized by searching for it in the top search bar:

 Smart Play vs. YouTube Restricted Mode

-Smart Play is more functional and easier to use than YouTube Restricted Mode.
+Smart Play is more functional and user-friendly than YouTube Restricted Mode.
 The following table show differences between YouTube’s Restricted Mode and the Smart Play function of the Web Filter.